Look at that face. Frozen whiskers. Sad eyes. It breaks your heart, doesn't it?

 We took the dogs snowshoeing yesterday for the first time.
 It's been unusually cold here in Vaud but we braved the temperatures and set up the Col de Mollendruz.
 Surprisingly, Loki doesn't fight his jacket anymore, though I have to admit, it seems even too flimsy for this weather.
 The poor thing was miserable the entire time.

-We set out on 1.5 hour trail and only made it half way around before turning backwards because his paws were so frozen he couldn't lift them.
+We set out on 1.5-hour trail and only made it halfway around before turning back because his paws were so frozen he couldn't lift them.
 Both of them had frozen whiskers.
-We saw plenty of dogs, boxers, labs and collies, out there so we knew we weren't pushing the limits too much with them in terms of the weather.
+We saw plenty of dogs, boxers, labs, and collies, out there so we knew we weren't pushing the limits too much with them in terms of the weather.
 So we found a quieter area and let him and Juno loose for zoomies in the deep powder to try to pick up his spirits.
-At first it seemed like a good idea to him and he and Juno zoomied the deep stuff.
+At first, it seemed like a good idea to him and he and Juno zoomied the deep stuff.
 But while Juno was in heaven running free in deep snow, it didn't take him long to plop his bum down, hold up his paw and refuse to play.